mui/material-ui/docs/data/joy/components/grid/grid.md

 import Grid from '@mui/joy/Grid';
 ```

-The Grid component acts as a generic container, wrapping around the elements to be arranged.
+Column widths are integer values between 1 and 12.
+They apply at any breakpoint and indicate how many columns are occupied by the component.

-Column widths are integer values between 1 and 12; they apply at any breakpoint and indicate how many columns are occupied by the component.
+By default, the value given to a breakpoint is applied to all the other **wider** breakpoints.

-A value given to a breakpoint applies to all the other breakpoints wider than it (unless overridden, as you can read later in this page).
-For example, `xs={12}` sizes a component to occupy the whole viewport width regardless of its size.
+For example, `xs={12}` sizes a component to occupy the whole viewport width regardless of its size, even if you do not pass any value for wider breakpoints like `sm` or `md`.

 {{"demo": "BasicGrid.js", "bg": true}}